human37/printerlogic_login_test/README.md

 # printerlogic_login_test

-These unit tests will test the functionaly of the login page for the printer logic saas product.
+These unit tests will test the functionality of the login page for the printer logic saas product.

 It will test all of these items: